pimcore/pimcore/doc/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/09_Performance_Guide.md

 # Performance Recommendations

-For high traffic websites we recommend the following software and configurations:
+For high traffic websites, we recommend the following software and configurations:

 - Use a [high performance cache backend](../../09_Development_Tools_and_Details/09_Cache/README.md) for Pimcore (Redis is recommended).
 - Enable the [output-cache](../../09_Development_Tools_and_Details/09_Cache/03_Full_Page_Cache.md) in *Settings* > *System*.